KDCinfo/expired-to-be/README.md

 Expired To Be provides notification reminders for your expiring items at a time of your choosing.

+Simply add an item (1), expiration date (2), and how much 'lead time' you would like (3).

+> Your browser will show a # count for items as they come due for renewal.

 ## App Availability

   - [Chrome Browser Extension](https://chrome.google.com/webstore/detail/expired-to-be/kamjiblbgmiobifooelpmlkojmadmcan) - Available for free on the Chrome Web Store.